1972 March 722

 Seydel raced the March, but without significant success.
 He next traded the March to Marc Bahner for a Brabham BT 40.
 Bahner stored the March for several years before it was again sold.

 The current owner has campaigned the March in vintage races for the past several years.
-It has been well maintained and is offered as a roller – with or without the Hewland FT-200.
+It has been well maintained and is offered as a roller, with or without the Hewland FT-200.
+If the car is purchase without the gearbox it will need to be loaded on a dolly because the gearbox helps support the rear suspension.
+A dolly can be provided.